drewcook/private-nft-transfer/README.md

 # Nextjs Web3 Template

+View an NFT being minted then privately transferred to a particular buyer [here](https://sepolia.etherscan.io/nft/0x531e468a8b41f76db4ce2a35e8e4dd7d4a9cd7c9/1).

 View the [demo app](https://template.dco.dev/).

 This is a template for building a robust frontend application designed to interact with Ethereum-based smart contracts.